rodneyshupe/Cookbook/Recipes/Entrees/Seafood/HoneySrirachaSalmon.rst

 1. Preheat oven to 400F.
 Mix glaze ingredients in a small bowl.
 2. Season salmon fillets with salt and pepper on both sides.
-Brush salmon with 2/3 of the honey sriracha glaze.
+Brush salmon with 2/3 of honey sriracha glaze.
-3. Place salmon on a baking sheet lined with parchment paper, and bake at 400F for about 10 -12 minutes, or until internal temperature reaches 145F.
+3. Place salmon on baking sheet lined with parchment paper and bake at 400F for about 10 -12 minutes, until internal temperature reaches 145F.
-4. After the salmon is done, brush the salmon filets with the other 1/3 of the glaze.
-You can sprinkle some sesame seeds and chopped green onions on top.
-Serve warm with your favourite side.
+4. Once salmon is done, brush filets with other 1/3 of glaze.
+Sprinkle sesame seeds and chopped green onions on top.
+Serve warm with favourite side.